jtownsley/pivotal_markdown_link/README.md

 Pivotal Markdown Link (PMDL)
 ======

+## 📖 WHAT IS IT

 PMDL is a Chrome [Content Script Extension](https://developer.chrome.com/extensions/content_scripts) that places an extra button into [Pivotal Tracker](pivotaltracker.com) story card.

+## 🚀 GET IT

+The extension is available on the Chrome App Store.
+[Get it here!](https://chrome.google.com/webstore/detail/pivotal-markdown-link/kaegggniajpipbdjkhhmemjnilebjjpn)

+## 🔎 EXAMPLE

 ![The best story in the world](https://cloud.githubusercontent.com/assets/442279/24854149/8e1922e6-1e07-11e7-89e4-2e3814b34bc7.png)